pranavc28/blog/content/posts/generative-ui-tinker.md

 **Dynamic vs static code**: Generative UI systems must be more dynamic in nature, given that each user has different intent and purposes thus may prefer their own version of interacting with an app.

 In our implementation, we focus on React/TypeScript generation, treating each generation as a mapping from `(system_prompt, user_message) → React component code`.
-The model must learn the implicit constraints of React development: proper JSX syntax, hook usage rules, event handler patterns, and TypeScript type annotations.

 ## Why Fine-Tuning for Generative UI?

-Having defined what generative UI is, the natural question becomes: why can't off-the-shelf large language models handle this task effectively?
+Having defined what generative UI is, why can't off-the-shelf large language models handle this task effectively?
 Why invest effort in fine-tuning models specifically for UI generation?

 1. **Interactivity and Dynamics**: Modern UIs aren't static displays; they respond to user actions through state management and event handlers.
-A beautiful-looking component that doesn't actually *do* anything fails its fundamental purpose.
+A beautiful-looking component that is not dynamic fails its fundamental purpose in today's world.
-2. **Visual and Semantic Coherence**: The generated code must not only compile but also render appropriately.
+2. **Visual Appeal**: The generated code be visually appealing.
 Styling, layout, and visual hierarchy matter as much as logical correctness.
 I trained it on an online dataset.
 Companies/startups have their own codebases and styles - they should use those.

 These requirements suggest that fine-tuning is *helpful*.
 But what *kind* of fine-tuning?
 Traditional supervised learning or reinforcement learning?

 ### The Supervised Learning Limitation

-Traditional supervised fine-tuning trains models on input-output pairs, essentially teaching imitation.
+Traditional supervised fine-tuning trains models on input-output pairs, labeled as positive and negative example.
 But what if the training data contains suboptimal examples?
 What if there are multiple valid solutions with different quality levels?
-Supervised learning can't distinguish between them—it treats all training examples as equally correct.

 For generative UI, this is problematic.
-A dataset might contain components with varying levels of completeness, interactivity, and code quality.
-Supervised learning would learn to imitate both the good and the bad examples indiscriminately.
+A dataset might contain components with varying levels of completeness, dynamism, and code quality.
+Supervised learning would learn to imitate both the good and the bad examples similarly.

 ### The Reinforcement Learning Solution